 You can pick up the IDP from many branches of the Post Office.
 There’s no need to pre-book, it takes about five minutes to arrange and costs £5.50.

 Will I need a Green Card?

-If there is a no-deal Brexit, you may need to carry a Green Card when you drive within the EU (plus the EEA, Andorra, Serbia and Switzerland).
+You will need to carry a Green Card when you drive within the EU (plus the EEA, Andorra, Serbia and Switzerland).
 This proves that you have third-party motor insurance cover.
 There is no cost for the permit – however your insurer may charge an administration fee.

 What about number plates?

 Under international conventions, UK-registered vehicles have to show a GB sign when driving outside the UK, including in the EU.
 This can be a sticker or on the number plate.

 You may need a GB sticker if your vehicle has a number plate that shows both the GB sign and the EU flag.
 You won’t need it if you replace your number plate with one that doesn’t have the EU flag.